Embracing Different Learning Styles in Homeschooling

-- How Does Time4Learning Work For Different Types of Learners?
+- Time4Learning Works For Different Types of Learners

 How do Children Learn?

 Every child has different learning preferences.
-Among the different ways of learning, some prefer to learn by hearing, some by seeing, others by doing, some by reading and others by asking questions.
-One thing all students have in common is that they all learn best when they can incorporate items and topics that interest them into their studies, for example, building blocks, music, fashion, airplanes, etc.
+Some prefer to learn by seeing or hearing, others by doing, some by reading, and others by asking questions.
+One thing all students have in common is that they all learn best when they incorporate items and topics that interest them into their studies.

-While there are different learning styles, your student will likely favor several styles and not just one.
-However, you may be able to see patterns in their learning preferences.
-For example, a student who is a visual learner may also be a very social and verbal learner who prefers to learn especially difficult topics using their primary skills.
+While your child may fit more than one learning style, you may notice patterns in their learning preferences.
+For example, a visual learner may also be a very social and verbal learner who prefers to learn especially difficult topics using their primary communication skills.

 What Are the Different Learning Styles?